sreent/machine-learning/Lectures/7 Regularisation/Note: Regularisation.md

 $$

 where:
-- $L(\vec{w})$ is the log-likelihood function, representing the original error term that logistic regression seeks to minimize,
+- $-L(\vec{w})$ is the negative log-likelihood function, representing the original error term that logistic regression seeks to minimize,
 - $\lambda$ is the regularization parameter, controlling the strength of the penalty,
 - $\vec{w}$ represents the model’s weights.